EParisot/Squirrel_detector/README.md

 ### clone the repo

 You may need to adapt the threshold variable depending on your installation...
-Mine is 50cm long from detector to feedingbox, so the value should be distance - 1 (to avoid false positives)
+Mine is 50cm long from detector to feedingbox, so the threshold value should be distance - 1 (to avoid false positives)

 ### wire distance sensor
 ![](imgs/Schema-Branchement-Raspberry-Model.3-HC-SR04.jpg)